oliver-oloughlin/kvdex/README.md

 ### delete()

-The "delete" method is used to delete one or more documents with the given ids from the KV store.
+Delete one or more documents with the given ids from the KV store.

 ```ts